If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

-Harry glanced down the table, then pulled the menu out of this pocket and scanned the French text.
+Harry pulled the menu of Madame Antoinette’s out of this pocket and scanned it.
 Aha, marzipan and plums.
 Finally.
 He slid his wand from his sleeve and tapped the tart; it glowed a soft blue.

-He folded it up and charmed it shut, then passed it to Hedwig.
+He folded it up and charmed it shut, passing it to Hedwig.
 ‘Collect it and then deliver it to Fleur, please, Hedwig.’

-Hedwig released a soft hoot, then fluttered off out the window.
+Hedwig released a soft hoot, then fluttered out the window.